Recognition of Seifert fibered spaces with boundary is in NP: Recognising Seifert fibered spaces with boundary is in NP

 Construct $\mathcal{T}^{(82)}$ by barycentrically subdividing the tetrahedra in order and verify that it agrees with the given triangulation.
 Certify that the removed regions are solid tori using Proposition~\ref{prop:circlebundlerecognitionNP} and use Proposition~\ref{prop:agolhassthurstonnormalsurface} to verify that the given meridian discs are indeed discs.
-Check that the longitude intersects the meridian curve once for each singular fibre neighbourhood using Corollary~\ref{corr:intersectionnumberpolynomialtime}, thus certifying that the given meridian discs are essential.
+Check that the longitude intersects the meridian curve once for each singular fiber neighbourhood using Lemma~\ref{lemma:intersectionnumberpolynomialtime}, thus certifying that the given meridian discs are essential.

 Note that $\mathcal{T}'\not\cong K\ttimes I$ as $M'$ has more than one boundary component.
-Also, $\mathcal{T}'\not\cong T^2\times I$ as the only Seifert fibered structure for $T^2\times I$ is as $A\times S^1$, where $A$ is the annulus, but then we can only have removed one singular fibre, so $M$ was a solid torus to begin with.
-As we have the data of Proposition~\ref{prop:circlebundlerecognitionNP} or Proposition~\ref{prop:recognisemultiplicitytwo} to certify the Seifert data of $\mathcal{T}'$, since $\mathcal{T}' \not\cong K\ttimes I$ or $T^2\times I$, take the normal horizontal surface and complete collection of fibres in the boundary contained in this certificate.
-Note that the weight of this surface and annulus is at most $c_T^{|\mathcal{T'}|^2}$, where $c_T$ is at most $10^{10^{36}}$.
-In each boundary component of $M'$ that bounds a singular fibre, consider the boundary of the horizontal surface, $\eta$, and the boundary of a normal vertical annulus fibre, $\gamma$, each of whose length is at most $c_T^{|\mathcal{T}|^2}$.
+Also, $\mathcal{T}'\not\cong T^2\times I$ as the only Seifert fibered structure for $T^2\times I$ is as $A\times S^1$, where $A$ is the annulus, but then we can only have removed one singular fiber, so $M$ was a solid torus to begin with.
+As we have the data of Proposition~\ref{prop:circlebundlerecognitionNP} or Proposition~\ref{prop:recognisemultiplicitytwo} to certify the Seifert data of $\mathcal{T}'$, since $\mathcal{T}' \not\cong K\ttimes I$ or $T^2\times I$, take the normal horizontal surface and complete collection of fibers in the boundary contained in this certificate.
+Note that the edge weight of this surface and annulus is at most $c_T^{\norm{\mathcal{T'}}^2}$, where $c_T$ is at most $10^{10^{36}}$.
+In each boundary component of $M'$ that bounds a singular fiber, consider the boundary of the horizontal surface, $\eta$, and the boundary of a normal vertical annulus fiber, $\gamma$, each of whose length is at most $c_T^{\norm{\mathcal{T}}^2}$.
 Push the simplicial meridian $\nu$ off the 1-skeleton to get a normal meridian $\mu$.
-The length of $\mu$ is at most the length of $\nu$ plus the total valence of the vertices of this boundary torus: that is, at most three times the number of edges in this boundary torus, which is at most $3\cdot 24^{82}\cdot 6|\mathcal{T}|$.
+The length of $\mu$ is at most the length of $\nu$ plus the total valence of the vertices of this boundary torus: that is, at most three times the number of edges in this boundary torus, which is at most $3\cdot 6\cdot 24^{82} \norm{\mathcal{T}}$.